KCErb/lucky-hasura-docker/README.md

 Now with all of that introduced, we can talk about the files provided in `LHD/Docker`.
 There are several `docker-compose` files which in development are called by `up` (see the `up.yml`) as
 `docker-compose -f Docker/docker-compose.yml -f Docker/docker-compose.dev.yml` (we'll talk about the other `docker-compose` files later in the Production section of this writeup).
 Please take a look at those as they define the core services of the project: `postgres`, `lucky`, and `hasura`.
 You'll notice in the `.dev` file some `docker-sync` config and some reliance on `script/*` files.
 Hopefully most of what is here is self-explanatory insofar as these things go.
 If not, let me know and we can certainly improve this section!

-As for the directories in here, we have `traefik` and `prometheus-swarm` which are used in production and `lucky` which is where the `Dockerfile`s reside for creating the production and development images.
-We want these images to be nearly identical and ideally only use one.
-The catch is that while `production` is stateless, `development` is syncing from local machine to container.
+As for the directories in here, we have `traefik` and `prometheus-swarm` which are used in production (we'll come back to them) and `lucky` which is where the `Dockerfile`s reside for creating the production and development images.

+The reason there are two images is that while `production` is stateless, `development` is syncing from local machine to container.
 This mainly comes up in the final lines of `Dockerfile.prod` where we build the release version of the server binary compared to the `Dockerfile` where we simply use `lucky watch` to constantly rebuild a less-optimized version in development.

 Besides these last few lines, we don't want these files to diverge!
 Shouldn't there be a better way to guarantee this?
 Yes, but not without having to have a base image which then two more images would build from.
 That would be cleaner, and perhaps worth it in the long run, but until then, this is the solution I've settled on.